JeyDotC/jeydotc.github.io/_drafts/Componentized-jQuery.md

 1. The `use.state` calls should be as close to the function's beginning as possible.
 2. Do not put `use.state` calls under conditions or loops.

 > Curiously enough, you can skip rule number 2.
-But **only** if it's under a loop on a collection that will NEVER change, though, for the sake of clarity, just don't.
+But **only** if it's under a loop on a collection that will NEVER change, though, for the sake of clarity, just DON'T.

 ### 3.3 Use.val